-If you are A-, B-, AB-, or O-, What this means is that your blood group is Rhesus Negative.
+If you are A-, B-, AB-, or O-, your blood group is Rhesus Negative.

-If you are in this category, you should ensure to know the blood group of any man you are going to be with, even your boyfriend (in case of Pregnancy).
+If you are in this category, you should ensure to know the blood group of any man you will be with, even your boyfriend (in case of Pregnancy).

 How does this happen?

-Let’s assume that the baby’s group is Rh-positive because you are A-, B-, AB-, or O- your body and cells will approach the Rh-positive protein as a foreign body.
-If blood cells from your baby cross your bloodstream, which can happen during pregnancy, labor, and delivery, or during an abortion or a miscarriage, Your immune system (your body’s military) will make antibodies (soldiers) against your baby’s blood cells, antibodies simply protect you from foreign bodies including infections.
+Let’s assume that the baby’s group is Rh-positive because you are A-, B-, AB-, or O- your body, and cells will approach the Rh-positive protein as a foreign body.
+Supposef blood cells from your baby cross your bloodstream.
+In that case, which can happen during Pregnancy, labor, and delivery, or an abortion or a miscarriage, Your immune system (your body’s military) will make antibodies (soldiers) against your baby’s blood cells; antibodies protect you from foreign bodies, including infections.

-Once you have made these antibodies we say you are “sensitized”.
+Once you have made these antibodies, you are “sensitized.”
 Your body might send these antibodies to attack your baby’s cells.
 When your antibodies attack your baby’s red blood cells, it destroys them.

-When your baby’s healthy red blood cells are destroyed, a waste product left from the destruction of the red blood cell, that we call “bilirubin” will build up in their bloodstream.
-Just imagine bilirubin to be like the Ashes you see after burning wood or paper.
-This Bilirubin in excess is harmful to the baby especially the brain.
+When your baby’s healthy red blood cells are destroyed, a waste product left from the red blood cell’s destruction, which we call “bilirubin,” will build up in their bloodstream.
+Just imagine Bilirubin like the Ashes you see after burning wood or paper.
+This Bilirubin in excess is harmful to the baby, especially the brain.

-The baby who is affected by this would usually have:
+The baby who is affected by this would usually have the following:

 - Jaundice, a yellowing of the skin and whites of the eyes.

-- May be limp: because of the low muscle tone
+- It may be limp: because of the low muscle tone

 - May not suckle well